 Darvaza Gas Crater is better known as the Gates of Hell.
 Some people call it the Door To Hell, and it is one of the most remarkable natural wonders in Turkmenistan.

-The Gates of Hell are famous throughout Central Asia and the rest of the world as one of a kind.
-It also made a once in a lifetime camping spot.
+The Gates of Hell are famous throughout Central Asia and the rest of the world as a one-of-a-kind place.

-The Gates to hell was created by mistake in 1971 when a Soviet drilling rig accidentally punched into a massive underground natural gas cavern.
+The Gate of hell Turkmenistan was created by mistake in 1971 when a Soviet drilling rig accidentally punched into a massive underground natural gas cavern.

 After the crater was created, Geologists intentionally set it on fire to prevent the spread of methane gas.

 This was leaking from the hole, and it was the only way to stop a potential environmental catastrophe.

 Geologists thought the crater would only burn for a few weeks; it has now been burning non-stop since 1971.